ayechanst/platinum-eth/plat-eth/posts/1overview.md

 My goal here was to introduce concepts only as they came up in the Speed Run Eth challenges as not to overwhelm learners, and also make sure they immediately saw the concept being brought up.
 How well was this accomplished?

+**Stories (both newbs and vets)**

+My goal was to wrap complexity into simple stories.
+The stories should convey the utility of the complexity without revealing the complexity.
+How well did I accomplish this goal?

 **Metaphors**